run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/platform-administration/data-indexing/configuration.md

 ## What to do before

-Install the SOLR component, as shown in the [manual de instalação][1].
+Install the SOLR component, as shown in the [installation manual][1].

 ## Procedure